 General Discussion

 This study investigated the Bipolar Continuum Hypothesis by examining the dynamic relationship between CS and UCS in real time, drawing on Ferrari et al.’s (2022) conceptualization of self-compassion as a dynamic, multidimensional, and adaptive system.
 Recognizing that CS and UCS represent distinct yet interrelated components of a bipolar continuum, we tested four hypotheses addressing their temporal dynamics, contextual modulation, and individual variability.
 By framing self-compassion as a multidimensional system, we investigated whether CS and UCS respond asymmetrically or synergistically to contextual influences, while maintaining their interdependence.
 Below, we discuss the findings in relation to these hypotheses, highlighting their implications for the Bipolar Continuum Hypothesis and their relevance for understanding self-compassion as an adaptive, context-sensitive process.

 H1 proposed that cross-sectional analyses are insufficient to capture the full dimensionality of self-compassion, as they overlook the dynamic and context-sensitive interplay between CS and UCS.
 Our findings provide robust support for this hypothesis.
 Moderate within-subject reliability (ω̃w) highlights the dynamic, fluctuating nature of state self-compassion, while high between-subject reliability (ω̃b) confirms its ability to reflect stable individual differences.
 These findings emphasize the importance of integrating approaches that account for both enduring traits and momentary states.
-Idionomic analysis revealed that 81% of participants showed an inverse relationship between CS and UCS, consistent with the Bipolar Continuum Hypothesis.
-However, 19% exhibited neutral or positive associations, underscoring the value of idiographic methods in identifying individual variability that is obscured by group-level analyses.
 Multilevel CFA findings added structural insights: while the Bifactor Model provided the best statistical fit, capturing a general factor and distinct CS and UCS dimensions, the Two-Factor Model’s simplicity highlighted the relative autonomy of CS and UCS.
 Together, these results affirm the need to move beyond cross-sectional methodologies to better understand the interplay between stable and dynamic dimensions of self-compassion.

 H2 posited that CS and UCS reflect real-time regulatory processes, exhibiting symmetrical and opposite responses to contextual factors.
 This hypothesis was strongly supported.
 Across studies, negative affect was consistently linked to decreases in CS and increases in UCS, aligning with the Bipolar Continuum Hypothesis’s predictions of symmetrical regulatory processes.
 These results show how state self-compassion components shift adaptively in response to emotional demands, primarily shaped by internal states rather than external situational factors.
 This reinforces the view of state self-compassion as a dynamic system responsive to emotional regulation while maintaining a bipolar structure.

 H3 hypothesized that contextual stressors or heightened negative affect would amplify the inverse relationship between CS and UCS.
 Contrary to this hypothesis, the strength of the CS-UCS inverse relationship remained stable across varying stress levels, even during high-stress periods such as pre- and post-exam phases.
 This stability challenges prior suggestions that stress heightens bipolarity (e.g., Dejonckheere et al., 2021).
 Instead, it highlights the robustness of the CS-UCS relationship, which remains consistently inverse across stress contexts.
 These results suggest that while CS and UCS adapt to stress, their interdependence does not intensify, supporting the Bipolar Continuum Hypothesis’s core principle of stability in the bipolar structure.

+H4 proposed that the CS–UCS relationship varies across individuals, reflecting distinct patterns in how state self-compassion components interact.
+This hypothesis was partially supported: while 81% of participants exhibited the expected inverse relationship, consistent with the Bipolar Continuum Hypothesis, 19% showed neutral or positive associations.
+These findings underscore the importance of moving beyond group-level assumptions and highlight the value of idiographic methods for uncovering individual variability that might otherwise remain hidden.